-Holy Apostles reserves the right to use a potential student’s enrollment history as part of the Admissions process.
+Holy Apostles College and Seminary reserves the right to use a potential student’s enrollment history as part of the Admissions process.
 If the Financial Aid Department sees that a student’s FAFSA reveals some cause for concern, the Financial Aid Office may look-up a student’s previous loan history on the National Student Loan Data System (NSLDS).
 Based on the information that it finds, the Financial Aid Office may reduce the amount of Federal Student Aid offered and even decline Federal Student Aid.

 d.
 How Funds are Disbursed

 All funds awarded are disbursed electronically in batches of students generally one-week apart, starting after the add/drop week..
 Funds are credited to each student’s account.
 Any credit balances are refunded to the student within the time prescribed by the Federal Regulations and sent via the regular postal service.
 Any questions regarding overage checks should be directed to the Business Office.